 Calendulas come in orange and yellows and are spicy, peppery and tangy in flavour and are full of carotenoids, flavonoids and vitamin C.

-I received a text from my daughter this morning who is a performance artist asking me which large flowers are edible as she wants to make an art film piece where she devours some large blooms!
-I’m thinking Lilac flowers and large roses but need to do more research!
-Heavens above!
-I love her creativity!
+I received a text from my daughter this morning who is a performance artist asking me which large flowers are edible as she wants to make an art film piece where she devours some large blooms.
+Heavens above.
+I love her creativity.

 Comments are closed.